Bedtime Stories (film): Box office

-Slashfilm predicted that Bedtime Stories would open #1 during the December 25–28, 2008 Christmas weekend due to its family appeal and the box office draw of Adam Sandler, but it came at #3 grossing $38 million behind Marley & Me and The Curious Case of Benjamin Button.
-However, during the standard 3-day weekend, it jumped ahead of The Curious Case of Benjamin Button ranking #2 behind Marley & Me with $27.5 million.
+Slashfilm predicted that Bedtime Stories would open No. 1 during the December 25–28, 2008 Christmas weekend due to its family appeal and the box office draw of Adam Sandler, but it came at No. 3 grossing $38 million behind Marley & Me and The Curious Case of Benjamin Button.
+However, during the standard 3-day weekend, it jumped ahead of The Curious Case of Benjamin Button ranking No. 2 behind Marley & Me with $27.5 million.
 As of February 2009, the film had grossed $110,101,975 in the United States and Canada and $102,772,467 in other countries, totaling $212,874,442 worldwide.

 Home media

-The film was released on Blu-ray Disc and DVD on April 7, 2009.
-The DVD was released as a single disc or a two-disc edition including behind-the-scenes featurette.
+Bedtime Stories was released on Blu-ray and DVD on April 7, 2009, by Walt Disney Studios Home Entertainment.
+The DVD was released as a single disc or a two-disc edition including behind-the-scenes featurettes.
 Commercials advertising the discs feature background music recycled from the film Back to the Future Part III.
 As of November 1, 2009, the DVD has sold 2,835,662 copies generating $49,409,944 in sales revenue.